 The hole smells like pure despair — a mix of stale sweat, piss, and fear.
-It’s pitch black inside with the window papered over.
-He keeps them in the dark on purpose.
+It’s pitch black inside the room.
+He keeps it dark on purpose.

 In the dark, prisoners’ worst fears come alive.
 The darkness is where fear thrives.